-shares

-Class A common stock
+shares of Class A common stock shares of Class A common stock

-This is an initial public offering of Class A common stock by MediaAlpha, Inc. We are offering shares of our Class A common stock to be sold in the offering.
+This is an initial public offering of Class A common stock by MediaAlpha, Inc. We are offering shares of our Class A common stock, \$0.01 par value per share (the "Class A common stock"), to be sold in the offering.
 The selling stockholder identified in this prospectus is offering an additional shares of our Class A common stock.
 MediaAlpha, Inc. will not receive any of the proceeds from the sale of the shares being sold by the selling stockholder, including any shares the selling stockholder may sell pursuant to the underwriters' option to purchase additional shares of Class A common stock.